Michael Dell: Accolades

 Accolades for Dell include "Entrepreneur of the Year" (at age 24) from Inc. magazine; "Top CEO in American Business" from Worth magazine; "CEO of the Year" from Financial World, IndustryWeek and Chief Executive magazines.
 Dell also received the 1998 Golden Plate Award of the American Academy of Achievement and the 2013 Franklin Institute's Bower Award for Business Leadership.

-Affiliations

-Dell serves on the Foundation Board of the World Economic Forum, the executive committee of the International Business Council, the U.S. Business Council.
-He previously served as a member of the U.S. President's Council of Advisors on Science and Technology.

-In April 2020, Governor Greg Abbott named Dell to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" during the COVID-19 pandemic.
-He also serves as an advisor on the COVID-19 Technology Task Force, a technology industry coalition founded in March 2020 collaborating on solutions to respond to and recover from the COVID-19 pandemic.

-Writings

-Dell's 1999 book, Direct from Dell: Strategies That Revolutionized an Industry (by HarperBusiness), is an account of his early life, his company's founding, growth and missteps, as well as lessons learned.
-The book was written in collaboration with Catherine Fredman.

-Dell's second book, Play Nice But Win: A CEO's Journey from Founder to Leader (by Portfolio), is a story of inside battles that defined him as a leader.
-The book was written in collaboration with James Kaplan.

 Personal life

 Dell married Susan Lieberman on October 28, 1989, in Austin, Texas; the couple resides there with their four children.

 Wealth and philanthropy

+The centrepiece of the Kukio neighborhood in Hawaii is the 18,500-square-foot Raptor Residence, owned by Dell and valued at $64.7 million.
+With three lots and the widest waterfront view of any house in the neighborhood, Dell's house has seven bedrooms, seven full bathrooms, and five half bathrooms.
+Additionally, Dell owns a portion of Hualalai, which he purchased in 2006 through his private investment company.

 In 1998, Dell founded MSD Capital L.P., later renamed DFO Management, to manage his family's investments.
-Michael and Susan Dell established the Michael & Susan Dell Foundation in 1999, which focuses on causes related to health and education.

-The centrepiece of the Kukio neighborhood in Hawaii is the 18,500-square-foot Raptor Residence, owned by billionaire Michael Dell and valued at $64.7 million.
-With three lots and the widest waterfront view of any house in the neighbourhood, Dell's house has seven bedrooms, seven full bathrooms, and five half bathrooms.
-Additionally, Dell owns a portion of Hualalai, which he purchased in 2006 through his private investment company.